esdalar/ExternalGuided_abb_robot/README.md

 # ROS commanded ABB robot using External Guided Motion (EGM)
 Repository to command an ABB robot or virtual robot controller of RobotStudio with a external simulated sensor using ROS by the interface EGM "External Guided Motion".

-## Real ABB robot/vitrual controller RobotWare options 📄
+## Real ABB robot/Virtual Controller RobotWare options 📄
 Take into account that the EGM only runs from RobotWare version 6.
 To run this application, the robot will need the opctions: